Robert-96/tox-docker/README.md

 ## How to use this image

-This image installs different versions of CPython, PyPy and Jython facilitating running [tox](https://tox.readthedocs.io/en/latest/) on a linux machine.
+This image installs different versions of CPython and PyPy facilitating running [tox](https://tox.readthedocs.io/en/latest/) on a linux machine.

 ### Create a `Dockerfile` in your project